iamdami/ML_Practice/README.md

 ### Recognize Human face (School term project)
 -  Recognizes human faces and corresponds emotions from a video or webcam feed
+-  Analyzes emotions and recommends music that suits them
 <br>

 ### Image compositing using Semantic Segmentation (21-2 Lab)